Choosing A Location For Your Rainwater Tank

 Your range of options might be limited by appropriate space available and possible obstructions.

 • Height restrictions – can sometimes cause a problem if your desired tank is too high for an overpass.
-Some manufacturers will allow you to partially bury your tank (as is normally the case with AS4766 certified poly tanks), which allows you to reduce its height.
+Some manufacturers will allow you to partially bury your tank (as is sometimes the case with AS4766 certified poly tanks), which allows you to reduce its height.
 Many also sell “squat” tank models, which are tanks with a lower height and wider diameter.

 • Narrow spaces – with ever decreasing property lot sizes, the result is often narrow spaces.
 This has made slimline tanks an increasingly popular option.
 Manufacturers may also make “tall” tank models which are narrower.
 Buying multiple smaller tanks is another alternative, which actually isn’t difficult to setup.

 • Pathways – if you have pathways going around your house you’ll obviously not want to obstruct them with your tank.
 Sometimes you can fit one or more slimline tanks on the inside of the path, placed up againt the external wall of your house.
-The other option is to place your tank on the outside of the path, running the pipework to it underground (in a “wet” pipewok system) or simply across the path overhead.
+The other option is to place your tank on the outside of the path, running the pipework to it underground (in a “wet” pipework system) or simply across the path overhead.

 Visual Considerations